TASagent/TASagentTwitchBotCore/README.md

 ## Customizing the bot

 There are several major subsystems to help streamline customization, and it's simple to create new ones.
 A lot of the action takes place in the in the [Dependency Injection system](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) that's part of ASP.NET.
-Classes are registered in `TASagentTwitchBot.Web.StartupCore`, and when an instance of a class is required, it is instantiated (along with all of its constructor pre-requisites).
+Classes are registered in `Program.cs`, and when an instance of a class is required, it is instantiated (along with all of its constructor pre-requisites).
 As a result, no _cycles_ are allowed (where Class A and Class B both require one-another).

 When multiple classes are registered for an interface or class, only the last one to be registered will be instantiated.